 There are two very important Oatmeal benefits, do you know what they are?

-It contains essential amino acids and it’s also skin.
+It contains essential amino acids and it’s also hypoallergenic.
 Add those two together and you get skin that is well hydrated.

 But what important role do amino acids play in our skin.
 We know they improve the cellular structure of the skin (the epidermis, dermis, and subcutaneous fat layers) but they also play an important role in skin tone and color.

 Have you ever heard the term colloidal oatmeal when speaking about skin care or bath products?

 If so, that refers to the oats which have been turned into an extremely fine powder.
 Many oatmeal based products are used for relief from sunburn to poison ivy and you find these in lotions, creams, or powder form.